 It is important to note that while this test was performed on EC2, there is nothing that bounds the solution specifically to the EC2 environment.
 In fact, we used the same exact model to enable dynamic scaling on private-clouds using GigaSpaces and the Sun Grid Engine, for example.
-A more detailed description of that is available here.

 Data Query latency

 Query latency is the time it takes to process a query request and receive the result.
 There are a few factors that influence query latency:

 - The time it takes to access the data (read it from file in case it is stored on disk)